scala/scala-lang/blog/_posts/2024-12-02-advent-of-code-announce.md

 ### Read and share solutions on our website

 We have also created a new section for the 2024 edition on the [Scala Center Advent of Code website](https://scalacenter.github.io/scala-advent-of-code/2024/).
 Starting December 1st, we are posting a daily article corresponding to the day’s puzzle (ending December 25th).
-Each article shows a sample splution and explains how it works.
+Each article shows a sample solution and explains how it works.

 We want to showcase how Scala helps you write elegant solutions out-of-the-box, so we will restrict ourselves to only using the standard library.